AckeeCZ/ackee-gradle-plugin/README.md

 The project does not sync automatically after opening the project and sometimes when making changes to the plugin.

+## Testing
+After you make some changes it is a good idea to test that.
+You can run a `publishToMavenLocal` gradle task which will publish your updated plugin to the local maven repository on your machine.
+Then you can easily test that in some of your Android projects.
+All you need to do is include your updated plugin the standard way and add `mavenLocal()` repository to your `buildscript` `repositories` in the `build.gradle` of your root project folder.

+It is also recommended to increase a version of your plugin before publishing to the local maven repository.
+This way you can be totally sure that you use your updated plugin and not the old version fetched from the central maven repository.

 ## Publishing
 Plugins can be published to specialized Gradle repository https://plugins.gradle.org/.
 Unfortunately there were some problems syncing the project when the plugin was retrieved